 Mental health is an important but often neglected aspect of life.
 Over 20% of Americans live with a mental illness, and many may need to stay at long-term mental health facilities.

-Unfortunately, there’s a lot of stigma around live-in mental health facilities.
+Unfortunately, there’s a lot of stigma around live-in, long-term mental health facilities.
 Dispelling the fear and ignorance of permanent mental hospitals is important.
 Read on to find out what long-term mental health care is and what happens in long-term mental health facilities.

 What Is Long-Term Mental Health Care?